raspberryturk/www.raspberryturk.com/details/arm/gripper.md

 # Servo
 ---

-The vertical motion, to pick up and drop off pieces, is accomplished with a [gear rack kit](https://www.servocity.com/785-gear-rack-kit-637169) made out of Actobotics from ServoCity.
+The vertical motion, to pick up and put down pieces, is accomplished with a [gear rack kit](https://www.servocity.com/785-gear-rack-kit-637169) made out of Actobotics from ServoCity.
 The [Hitec HS-785HB Servo](https://www.servocity.com/hs-785hb-servo) is controlled by the Raspberry Pi via adjusting the PWM signal of a GPIO pin.
 This rotation moves the aluminum beam that the electromagnet is attached to.
 Relevant code for controlling the gripper servo in Python is found in [gripper.py](https://github.com/joeymeyer/raspberryturk/blob/master/raspberryturk/embedded/motion/gripper.py).

 <center>{% include image name="servocircuit.png" alt="Circuit diagram of the servo connected to the Raspberry Pi." %}</center>

 <center>{% include image name="gearrackkit.gif" alt="Animation of the gear rack kit servo in motion." %}</center>
-{% include caption txt="Animation of the gear rack kit moving a piece up/down." %}
+{% include caption txt="Animation of the gear rack kit moving a piece up/down" %}

 # Pieces
 ---